-The graphic communications industry’s only award specifically honoring women
+The graphic communications industry’s only award honoring the

 Sponsored by Printing Industries of America’s Ben Franklin Honor Society.

 Extended Deadline: Nominations must be postmarked, faxed, or emailed by June 26, 2015.

 Why Nominate Someone?

 Recognize a woman who has displayed outstanding dedication to the industry.
-Berber Award recipients join over thirty years of outstanding women from the graphic communications industry, such as Diane Romano, Sue Baylin, Laura Gale, and Betty Maul.
+Berber Award recipients join over thirty years of outstanding women from the graphic communications industry, such as Laura Lawton-Forsyth, Diane Romano, Sue Baylin, Laura Gale, and Betty Maul.
 An engraved plaque is presented to the recipient to commemorate her accomplishments.

 The Berber Award will be presented at Printing Industries of America’s Fall Administrative Meetings, November 13-15 in Pittsburgh, PA.
 This forum hosts an impressive audience of industry leaders, including boards of directors and committee members from Printing Industries of America, its Ben Franklin Honor Society, and the Print and Graphics Scholarship Foundation (PGSF).

 - A candidate must have worked in the graphic communications industry for ten years or more.